|

-Members are allowed to upload up to three photos.
+Members are encouraged to upload three photos.
 (See the

 User Agreement for details regarding acceptable photo content.)
 All three photos will appear

-to properly size and upload your photos so they look great on your profile.
-Photo #1 is the thumbnail image which will also appear in the search results when others perform a search.
-The maximum size of this image is 100 by 100 pixels.
-Photos #2 and #3 can be up to 400 by 400 pixels.
-Photos are automatically resized during upload to fit the constraints, but you can crop (select a specific portion) of your image to get better results.
+image editing software to properly size, crop and upload your photos so they look great on your profile.
+Photo #1 is the 100-pixel-tall thumbnail image which will appear on search result pages when others perform a search.
+It will also appear just above your personal comments on your profile page where clicking on it will expand the photo to a larger size.
+Photos #2 and #3 will be displayed at 400 by 400 pixels on your profile page.
+Photos are automatically resized during upload to fit these constraints, but you can crop (select a specific portion) of your image to get better results.
 The instructions below assume you already have some photos on your computer you would like to use.
-If not, you can have physical photos scanned to disk at Kinko's or a photo processing place which offer that service.
-Another option is to ask a friend with a digital camera to take photos you can download directly to your computer or transfer using a data CD.
+If not, you can have physical photos scanned to disk at Kinko's or other photo processing place which offers that service.
+Another option is to ask a friend with a digital camera to take photos you can download directly to your computer or transfer using a data CD or memory card.
 You will also need an image editing program of some kind.

 We will start with photo #1, the search result thumbnail image.
 This should be a "head shot" and contain only